Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds: Applications and examples

-Let us focus on the \emph{symmetry-based} observables reductions, that is, we assume $N=\mu^{-1}(0)$ for a moment map $\mu$.
+Let us focus on the \emph{symmetry-based} observable reductions, that is, we assume $N=\mu^{-1}(0)$ for a moment map $\mu$.
 In this case, both the [\'SW], the [ACG], and the $L_\infty$-reduction schemes apply.
 In particular, we have the following morphisms of Poisson algebra.

-\begin{proposition}[{[$L_\infty$] vs.\ [\'SW]}] Fix a symplectic Hamiltonian action $G\action (M,\omega)$ with moment map $\mu:M\to\g^*$, and put $N=\mu^{-1}(0)$.
-When $\mathcal{N}(I_\mu)\hookrightarrow F_N$ we have a canonical Poisson morphism from the [\'SW] reduction to the $L_\infty$-reduction.
-When $I_N\cap\mathcal{Q}\hookrightarrow I_\mu$ the $L_\infty$-reduction embeds into the [\'SW] reduction.
-When $I_\mu=I_N$, the [\'SW] and [$L_\infty$] reduced spaces are isomorphic. \end{proposition} \begin{proof} According to Section \ref{Ssec:LinftyReductionMomentMap}, $N=\mu^{-1}(0)$ implies that $\omega$ is reducible.
+\begin{Proposition}[{[$L_\infty$] vs.\ [\'SW]}] Fix a symplectic Hamiltonian action $G\action (M,\omega)$ with moment map $\mu\colon M\to\g^*$, and put $N=\mu^{-1}(0)$.
+When $\mathcal{N}\bigl(I_\mu\bigr)\hookrightarrow F_N$ we have a canonical Poisson morphism from the {\rm [\'SW]} reduction to the $L_\infty$-reduction.
+When $I_N\cap\mathcal{Q}\hookrightarrow I_\mu$ the $L_\infty$-reduction embeds into the {\rm [\'SW]} reduction.
+When $I_\mu=I_N$, the {\rm [\'SW]} and {\rm [$L_\infty$]} reduced spaces are isomorphic. \end{Proposition} \begin{proof} According to Section \ref{Ssec:LinftyReductionMomentMap}, $N=\mu^{-1}(0)$ implies that $\omega$ is reducible.
 First observe that under the above hypothesis the [\'SW] and [$L_\infty$] reductions are well-defined.
-We exhibit all pertinent relations between the considered spaces in the following diagram commutative diagram in the category of Poisson algebra.
+We exhibit all pertinent relations between the considered spaces in the following diagram commutative diagram in the category of Poisson algebra:

 where the rightmost bottom arrow is given by the second isomorphism theorem of Lie algebras.
-This induces the following diagram at the level of quotient spaces, where dashed arrow denotes morphisms of associative algebras (not Poisson) as in Lemma \ref{lem:ImuVSIN}.
+This induces the following diagram at the level of quotient spaces, where dashed arrow denotes morphisms of associative algebras~--~not Poisson~-- (cf.\ Lemma~\ref{lem:ImuVSIN}),

-where we identify the [\'SW] reduction in the middle of the first row (see Theorem \ref{thm:SW-red}) and the [$L_\infty$] reduction in the middle of the second row (see Theorem \ref{thm:LinftyRedSymp}).
+where we identify the [\'SW] reduction in the middle of the first row (see Theorem \ref{thm:SW-red}) and the~[$L_\infty$] reduction in the middle of the second row (see Theorem \ref{thm:LinftyRedSymp}).
 The latter diagram means that the two considered reduction schemes yield different Poisson algebras in general and they posses a nontrivial intersection inside of the associative algebra $\mathcal{Q}'/(I_{\mu}+I_N\cap\mathcal{Q})$.